Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

-In this section, we shall study the Heat Equations, the Fast Diffusion Equations and the Porous Media Equations, and obtain some Hamilton-type gradient estimates by applying our Theorem \ref{Thm1.1}, then prove some time-dependent Liouville Theorems on noncompact complete manifolds with nonnegative Ricci curvature.
-As a corollary, we obtain Yau's celebrated Liouville theorem for positive harmonic functions: {\it any positive harmonic function on a noncompact manifold with nonnegative Ricci curvature is a constant function.}\\
+In this section, we study the heat equation, FDE and PME on a complete Riemannian manifold, and derive the localized Hamilton-type gradient estimates by applying our Theorem \ref{Thm1.1}, then prove some time-dependent Liouville Theorems for FDE and PME on noncompact complete manifolds with nonnegative Ricci curvature.
+As a corollary, we obtain Yau$'$s celebrated Liouville theorem for positive harmonic functions: {\it any positive harmonic function on a noncompact manifold with nonnegative Ricci curvature is a constant function.}\\

 \ss{Heat Equations:}